-There were no organonitrogen or phosphorus pesticides, or semi volatile organic compounds detected in any of the samples collected from any of the bores.
-In terms of gasses in groundwater, methane and toluene were detected in some bores.
-The presence of methane and toluene at these low levels indicates the presence of immature hydrocarbons (peats), likely to have been deposited in this former ox bow lake.
-During the year under review, the only volatile organic compounds detected were low levels of trihalomethanes in some of the bores (Table 9 and Table 10).
-Only those gases in groundwater and trihalomethanes with reported result that were greater than the measurement uncertainty above the detection limit have been highlighted in the tables below.
+There have been no organonitrogen or phosphorus pesticides, or semi volatile organic compounds detected in any of the samples collected from any of the bores.
+In terms of gasses in groundwater, methane and toluene have been detected occasionally in some bores.
+The presence of methane and toluene at the low levels found indicates the presence of immature hydrocarbons (peats), likely to have been deposited in this former ox bow lake.
+In the October 2018 and April 2019 surveys there were low levels of some trihalomethanes detected in GND2697 and chloroform in GND0291.